tigerbeetle/tigerbeetle/docs/concepts/safety.md

 ### Durability

+Without Durability, the guarantees of Atomicity, Consistency, and Isolation collapse -- the only letter in ACID whose loss undoes the others.

 Up until 2018, traditional DBMS durability has focused on the Crash Consistency Model, however, Fsyncgate and
 [Protocol Aware Recovery](https://www.usenix.org/conference/fast18/presentation/alagappan) have shown that this model can lead to real data loss for users in the wild.
 TigerBeetle therefore adopts an explicit storage fault model, which we then verify and test with incredible levels of corruption, something which few distributed systems historically were designed to handle.
-Our emphasis on protecting Durability is what sets TigerBeetle apart, not only as a ledger but as a DBMS.
+Our emphasis on protecting Durability sets TigerBeetle apart.

-However, absolute durability is impossible, because all hardware can ultimately fail.
-Data we write today might not be available tomorrow.
-TigerBeetle embraces limited disk reliability and maximizes data durability in spite of imperfect disks.
+While absolute durability is impossible -- all hardware can ultimately fail; data we write today might not be available tomorrow -- TigerBeetle embraces limited disk reliability and maximizes data durability in spite of imperfect disks.
 We actively work against such entropy by taking advantage of cluster-wide storage.
-A record would need to get corrupted on all replicas in a cluster to get lost, and even in that case the system would safely halt.
+A record would need to get corrupted on all replicas in a cluster to get lost, and even in that case **the system would safely halt**.

 ## `io_uring` Security